 Note The result data type of an LTRIM function is a LONG VARCHAR.
-If you use LTRIM in a SELECT INTO statement, you must have a Large Objects Management option license or use CAST and set LTRIM to the correct data type and size.
+If you use LTRIM in a SELECT INTO statement, you must have an Unstructured Data Analytics Option license or use CAST and set LTRIM to the correct data type and size.